SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Shell

+- [guarinogabriel/Mac-CLI](https://github.com/guarinogabriel/Mac-CLI) -  OS X command line tools for developers – The ultimate tool to manage your Mac.
+It provides a huge set of command line commands that automatize the usage of your OS X system.
 - [nginx-proxy/acme-companion](https://github.com/nginx-proxy/acme-companion) - Automated ACME SSL certificate generation for nginx-proxy
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more 🏅
 - [opencv/opencv-python](https://github.com/opencv/opencv-python) - Automated CI toolchain to produce precompiled opencv-python, opencv-python-headless, opencv-contrib-python and opencv-contrib-python-headless packages.